 CASTING A WIDE NET: HAITI NEEDS ME & YOU

-On December 5th, I will attempt my first 50k trail race: The McDowell Mountain Frenzy in Arizona.
+On December 5th, I ran in my first 50k trail race: The McDowell Mountain Frenzy in Arizona.
 My motivation for those 31 miles?
 Those that are in need in Haiti.
-Each mile I run will raise the money needed by children for another year of school: children who, without Aid in Action, wouldn't be able to attend school when the pandemic is over.
-Even if this race is canceled because of COVID, I will still run that distance here in Colorado, raising funds for AIA.
+Each mile I ran I raised money needed by children for Saturday School, medical help, training matrons and providing birth kits.

 My heart always takes a leap when we are driving into Simon Pelle Citi Soleil as I anticipate seeing her beautiful expressive smile.
 Friendship is that cherished connection between two people, a natural connection that pushes beyond geographical, cultural, and economic boundaries.
 Lillian is my friend.
 I am blessed.